 When perusing bathroom sink ideas, you might marvel at all of the different styles that are on the market.
 Let's break them down together.

 Console sinks have been around for decades and they look as if they're set into their very own table, supported by two or four legs.
-A trough sink is another oldie but goodie that tends to be associated with farmhouses, industrial spaces, and laundry rooms, but with its length and sturdy material, it's a practical option for high-traffic bathrooms.
+A trough sink is another oldie but goodie that tends to be associated with farmhouses and industrial spaces, but with its length and sturdy material, it's a practical option for high-traffic bathrooms.
+Console sinks are also the preferred choice for small bathrooms.

 Popular Bathroom Sink Materials